 Icons in conditional formatting help to understand the data at a glance.
 There are several icon sets in Excel.
 But in some cases, the icon sets may not be liked of feasible for the data.
 In this situation, we can set our own customized icon sets. you will learn two easy ways from this tutorial to add custom icon sets in Excel conditional formatting.

-2 Ways to Add Custom Icon Sets in Excel Conditional Formatting
+How to Add Custom Icon Sets in Excel Conditional Formatting: 2 Ways

 To explore the methods, we’ll use the following dataset that represents some students’ scores on a class test including the range of remarks.